sophiemiddleton/Offline/TEveEventDisplay/README.md

 ### NavState and EvtUtils

 These contian the event navigation.
 It currently does not work as planned.
+This needs to be adapted to the ART world.